-Capitalism has evolved and will continue to evolve, and maybe in 50 years it won’t even be called “capitalism”.
+Dr. Cochran: Capitalism has evolved and will continue to evolve, and maybe in 50 years it won’t even be called “capitalism.”
 I think the market mechanism is what’s really key here.

-Capitalism evolved in an era in which capital is very scare.
-In today’s world, capital is much less scare.
-We’re also moving into an ear in which people called the “sharing economy”.
+Capitalism evolved in an era in which capital is very scary.
+In today’s world, capital is much less scary.
+We’re also moving into an ear in which people called the “sharing economy.”
 That’s going to become a bigger and bigger part of the economy.

-The big multinationals can probably do a number of things.
-In sustainability, there’s some dramatic things.
+Dr. Cochran: The big multinationals can probably do a number of things.
+In sustainability, there are some dramatic things.

 Wal-Mart has really gone to putting solar panels on the roofs of their stores, and they’re trying to move in the direction of being a very green company.
 General Electric has an incredibly green vision, this eco-imagination of vision of really becoming one of the most ecologically friendly companies in the world.
 And that did come with a new CEO in GE as well.

 So I do think it’s something companies can engage in a number of dimensions.

 CR: Does the CEO need to have their own vision for sustainability?

 Dr. Cochran: I do think the visionary is key.
 I think you need someone at the top who has the vision who can drive it through the entire company.
 If you don’t have that, it’s not going to happen.

 The tone at the top is absolutely critical.
 If the CEO doesn’t buy into it, it’s not happening.